SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Fixed issue with Family check-in incorrectly navigating to individual check-in page when clicking 'Back' (Fixes #1620).
 + Fixed issue with workflow triggers not getting started (Fixes #1623).
-+ Fixed display of heirarchal group types in check-in manager.
++ Fixed display of hierarchical group types in check-in manager.
 + Fixed display of group type path on the location schedule screen in check-in manager mode (Fixes #121).
 + Fixed positioning of Save button on check-in admin schedule view (Fixes #1609).
 + Updated the saving of attributes so that it does not clear foreign key values and the created by information (Fixes #1596).